Racial Vilification and Section 18C

 Section 15 of the Racial Discrimination Act makes it unlawful for an employer to discriminate against an employee on the basis of their race.
 This includes refusing to hire someone, refusing to hire them on the same terms as others or treating them less favourably because of their race.

-When a person is subjected to conduct within the meaning of Section 18C and the vilification occurs during the course of their employment, the employer may be found to be vicariously liable for the act of its employee under Section 18E.
+When a person is subjected to conduct covered by section 18C and the vilification occurs during the course of their employment, the employer may be found to be vicariously liable for the act of its employee under section 18E.
 Where an employer is found to be vicariously liable for an act committed in breach of 18C, both it and the individual who committed the act are liable.

 The liability of an employer for an act of one of its employees can be negated by the employer showing that it took reasonable steps to avoid the unlawful act occurring.
 What constitutes reasonable steps depends on the size and nature of the business and will be determined on a case by case basis.